Chatting with a friend yesterday, the conversation turned to “Conscious Leadership”.

 - Chapter 7 provides tools for ‘consciously’ leading people and organisations over time.

-Taken together they develop us as leaders.
-We learn to transform ourselves as well as the situations we face.
+Together they develop us as leaders.
+We learn to transform not only the situations we face but also ourselves.